Mari, Syria: Destruction of Mari by Sargon of Akkad

 Just a decade after Ebla's destruction (c.
 2300 BC middle chronology), Mari itself was destroyed and burned by Sargon of Akkad, as shown by one of his year names ("Year in which Mari was destroyed").
 Michael Astour proposed the date as c.
 2265 BC (short chronology).
 Ishqi-Mari was probably the last king of Mari before the conquests by the Akkadian Empire.
 Sargon of Akkad collected tribute from Mari and Elam:

-The third kingdom
+Third kingdom

 Mari was deserted for two generations before being restored by the Akkadian king Manishtushu.
 A governor was appointed to govern the city who held the title Shakkanakku (military governor).
 Akkad kept direct control over the city, which is evident by Naram-Sin of Akkad's appointment of two of his daughters to priestly offices in the city.

-The Shakkanakku dynasty
+Shakkanakku dynasty

-The first member of the Shakkanakku dynasty on the lists is Ididish, who was appointed in c.
+In the Akkadian period, the first member of the Shakkanakku dynasty on the lists is Ididish, who was appointed in c.
 2266 BC.
-According to the lists, Ididish ruled for 60 years and was succeeded by his son, making the position hereditary.
+According to the lists, Ididish ruled for 60 years and was succeeded by his son=, making the position hereditary.